When Is The Next Episode Of RuPaul's Drag Race Season 10 On Netflix?

 Untucked will follow the main show straight afterwards on VH1.

-The first pictures from the set of season 10 have been posted online, including the entrances of three new queens, as well as a shot of the judges with the first celebrity guest Christina Aguilera and a group photo of queens from previous seasons.
+The first pictures from the set of season 10 were posted online below the show aired, including the entrances of three new queens, as well as a shot of the judges with the first celebrity guest Christina Aguilera and a group photo of queens from previous seasons.

 “While preparing for season 10, I realized that one of our contestants was 11 years-old when we first launched Drag Race,” mother Ru said in a statement about the new season.
 “The fact that we’re still here and still going strong is because of our talented queens.
 They are the heart and soul of the series.
 And as they continue to evolve and push the boundaries of drag, so does Drag Race.”
 Yaassss queen!
 Here's the images that they've shared so far: